albertdiones/coding_10min_a_day/README.md

 83. Check if cc info exists, if yes, ask for a pin, if not, ask for a new cc info, and save on a file

 ------

+baCKLOG
+74. Ask for a password, support left arrow and highlight character using a cursor character
+75. Ask for a password, support left arrow and insert
+76. Ask for a password, support left & right arrow and insert
+77. Ask for a password, support left & right & delete buttons

 34. reverse string using built in function(s)
 35. reverse string using loop by character iteration